 We are seeking PRO BONO EXPERTS (child rights experts, child helpline employees, NGO workers, academics) to assist us in reviewing lists of best practices.
 The creation of the list for each standard has been a meticulous process involving insights from extensive discussions with child helplines and a thorough review of existing literature in the field.
 We warmly invite you to review this compiled list of best practices and assess their real-world applicability.

-Currently, we are looking for experts in one of the following thematic areas:
+Currently, we are looking for experts in one (or more) of the following thematic areas which are covered in CQS 4 Reliability:

 Experts Review Process:

-- We will send you instructions with questions and the list of best practices for the standard you have expertise in.
+- We will send you instructions with questions and the list of best practices for the standard you have expertise in (you can expect them between 18 and 22 December).

 - Subsequently, your input will be taken into account when creating materials for our member child helplines that they can apply in order to work towards increasing their compliance under the CQS Framework.